 Charlie Austin hit a brace and he is the joint top-goalscorer in the competition after the first round of fixtures, with the English forward likely to play a lot of the games in the tournament despite mainly being cover for Shane Long in the Premier League.

-Southampton are at 28/1, which makes them one of the more intriguing teams in the betting for this competition, even though they have Inter in their group.
+Southampton are at 28/1, which makes them one of the more intriguing teams in placing the money for this competition, even though they have Inter in their group.
 Austin could also be worth considering in the top goalscorer markets for the tournament.

-Also of interest as a potential dark horse in the betting are Feyenoord, who are at 66/1 in the betting despite the fact they have already beaten United, the pre-tournament favourites, in their first match of the competition.
+Also of interest as a potential dark horse, are Feyenoord, who are at 66/1 despite the fact they have already beaten United, the pre-tournament favourites, in their first match of the competition.

 Feyenoord are also flying in their league campaign, winning the first six games of the new Eredivisie campaign to sit pretty at the top of the table, with a 1-0 victory at title rivals PSV ensuring confidence and morale are both sky-high at the club.